 Effective November 8, 2021, we hired Mr. Ferebee as our Chief Human Resources Officer.
 Mr. Ferebee is an employee at-will and entered into our standard employment offer letter that we provide to new employees.
 Pursuant to his offer, Mr. Ferebee received an initial base salary payable at the rate of \$300,000 per annum and he may receive an annual bonus of up to 50% of base salary based on performance targets and other key objectives established by the Compensation Committee.
-Pursuant to his offer letter, we granted Mr. Ferebee options to purchase 250,000 shares of common stock under the Company's 2016 Plan which vest as follows: (i) 50,000 options vest on the first anniversary of the date of grant, (ii) 66,667 options will vest if the closing price of our common stock equals or exceeds \$24.00 per share for ten consecutive trading days, (iii) 66,667 options will vest if the closing price of our common stock equals or exceeds \$28.00 per share for ten consecutive trading days; and (iv) the remaining 66,666 options will vest if the closing price of our common stock equals or exceeds \$32.00 per share for ten consecutive trading days, in each case subject to continued service.
-The options, to the extent vested, are exercisable for a period of ten years at the per share exercise price equal to the fair market value of our common stock on the grant date.
+Pursuant to his offer letter, we granted Mr. Ferebee options to purchase 250,000 shares of common stock under the Company's 2016 Plan which vest as follows: (i) 50,000 options vest on the first anniversary of the date of grant, (ii) 66,667 options will vest if the closing price of our common stock equals or exceeds \$24.00 per share for ten consecutive trading days; (iii) 66,667 options will vest if the closing price of our common stock equals or exceeds \$28.00 per share for ten consecutive trading days; and (iv) the remaining 66,666 options will vest if the closing price of our common stock equals or exceeds \$32.00 per share for ten consecutive trading days; are exercisable for a period of ten years at the per share exercise price equal to the fair market value of our common stock on the grant date.
 In the event of the termination of his employment, the options will, to the extent vested, remain exercisable in accordance with the terms of the 2016 Plan.

 In connection with our employment of Mr. Ferebee, we also entered into a Change in Control, Severance and Covenant Agreement (the "Severance Agreement") with him.
 Under the Severance Agreement, we agreed to provide him with certain post-termination payments and benefits if his employment is terminated by us without "cause" or by either of him for "good reason", as those terms are defined in the Severance Agreement.
 These termination payments and benefits include the following: (a) a severance payment of 12 months of base salary; (b) continued participation in our health and welfare plans for a period not to exceed 12 months from the termination date; and (c) all compensation accrued but not paid as of the termination date.
 Further, the Severance Agreement provides that if his employment is terminated in connection with a change of control, subject to limitation to avoid the imposition of the excise tax imposed under the Internal Revenue Code, he would be eligible to receive a payment of base salary for a period of twelve months in addition to any accrued compensation and the continuation benefits.
 In the event of the termination of his employment was due to death or disability, Mr. Ferebee or his estate, as the case may be, would be entitled to receive all compensation accrued but not paid as of the termination date and continued participation in our health and welfare plans for a period not to exceed 12 months from the termination date.
 If his employment is terminated by us for "cause" or by him without "good reason," he would not be entitled to any additional compensation or benefits other than accrued and unpaid compensation.
-The Severance Agreement also provides that in the event of the termination of his employment with the Company other than for cause, any equity awards held by him as of the date of such termination, to the extent vested, shall remain exercisable in accordance with the Company's equity compensation plans.
-In addition, he is subject to customary confidentiality, non-solicitation, and non-competition obligations that survive the termination of employment.
+The Severance Agreement also provides that in the event of the termination, to the extent vested, shall remain exercisable in accordance with the Company's equity compensation plans.
+In addition, he is subject to customary confidentiality, non-solicitation, and non-competition obligations that survive termination of employment.